-E-bikes (electric-assist or pedal-assist bicycles) are allowed on paved trails, singletrack mountain bike trails, and wherever traditional bicycles are allowed if they meet the state’s definition and requirements (subdivision 27), which includes bikes that have:
+E-bikes (electric-assist or pedal-assist bicycles) can be used wherever traditional bicycles are allowed, including regional trails, paved in-park trails and singletrack trails, if they meet the state’s definition and requirements (sections 47-50), which includes bikes that have:

-- 2 or 3 wheels
+- Two or three wheels

-- A saddle and functioning pedals
+- A saddle (seat) and fully operable pedals

-- is 1,000 watts or less
+- An electric motor that is 750 watts or less

 Other Mobility Devices